ilikechocopie3/TPO-INFO/README.md

 ── ⋆⋅☆⋅⋆ ──── ⋆⋅☆⋅⋆ ──

-[ 🩸 ] MIMIC/mafia= "*a demonic being who had woken up to devour innocent flesh*."  devour somebody every night. if you're feeling extra hungry, **roll the dice and get 89-100 for 1 extra target.**
+[ 🩸 ] MIMIC/mafia= "*a demonic being that mimic others to devour innocent flesh*."  devour somebody every night. if you're feeling extra hungry, **roll the dice and get 89-100 for 1 extra target.**

 ── ⋆⋅☆⋅⋆ ──── ⋆⋅☆⋅⋆ ──